 This blog is about HOW such people act, and WHY they act that way.

 Take a look at the strict structures of Universities, and other professional occupations.
-Imagine for a second if you will, the same institutes issuing little or no structure to formulate their courses and procedures, and instead saying ‘hey students and employees, feel free to pick your own deadlines from now on.’
+Imagine for a second if you will, the same institutes issuing little or no structure to formulate their courses and procedures for their students.
+And instead saying.

 In-fact the only reason these places give you the freedom of picking your own courses and schedule is to teach you both responsibility and decision making, not because actually they care about what you want.
 In most cases what young persons want is directly bad for their health.
 And left to their own leadership; they would eat candy for dinner and never work or go to school again.

 Which brings me to my next point: The Army